KarnerTh/mermerd/readme.md

 ## How can I write/update Mermaid-JS diagrams?

 * All information can be found here: [Mermaid-JS](https://mermaid-js.github.io/mermaid/#/entityRelationshipDiagram)
-* I also recommend using an IDE with an Mermaid-JS extension, e.g. [VS Code](https://marketplace.visualstudio.com/items?itemName=tomoyukim.vscode-mermaid-editor)
+* I also recommend using an IDE with a Mermaid-JS extension, e.g. [VS Code](https://marketplace.visualstudio.com/items?itemName=tomoyukim.vscode-mermaid-editor)

 ## How does mermerd determine the constraints?